percona/pmm/README.md

    - explaining what is wrong and why;
    - suggesting changes or links to sources of further information.

-3. You can communicate with developers and writers and you'll be notified of any progress.
+3. You can use Jira to communicate with developers and technical writers, and be notified of progress.

 ## Preview the documentation